 The ASL establishes a new building fund designated for additions, alterations, and renovations.

-The AFAS is added to the State Register of Historic Places.
+The AFAS is added to the National Register of Historic Places.

 A small restoration to the building’s two rear entrances on 58th Street is completed.